What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 To do healthy things

-As a dog owner, you will maintain a healthier routine as compared to other people.
+As a dog owner, you are more likely to maintain a healthier routine as compared to those who don’t have a dog.
 You will have a desire to do healthy activities such as routine exercise and other physical activities.
 Dogs make you healthy, punctual, and responsible.

 Reduce the risk of Heart Diseases